dualra1n/dualra1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# Imporant info about dualboot Versions
+# Important info about dualboot Versions

 - For devices with A11 SoCs, iOS 14.2 and earlier will fail to boot.
 Therefore, use iOS 14.3 or later instead.

-- Dualbooting iOS 13 only supports 13.6 and 13.7 and will most likely **NOT** go lower!
+- Dualbooting iOS 13 only supports 13.6 and 13.7 and will most likely **NOT** support any lower!
 - iPhones with a capacitive home button (ex. iPhone 7/7+) on iOS 13 **WILL NOT HAVE A WORKING HOME BUTTON**.
 To get around this you can enable assistive touch in the main iOS and it will pass onto the dualbooted OS

-- for devices that only have 16GB of storage, can use the --downgrade option instead of --dualboot, this is going to remove the main iOS and replace it with whatever you chose to downgrade to.
-To go back to the original iOS that you started with, just restore your device with itunes or whatever tool you use for restoring your device.
+- Devices that only have 16GB of storage, can use the --downgrade option instead of --dualboot, this is going to remove the main iOS and replace it with whatever you chose to downgrade to.
+To go back to the original iOS that you started with, just restore your device (you can use iTunes).

 # Common Issues